home catalog search luxury villas contact us find yourself in italy

 What are my responsibilities as a tenant?

 We ask that you treat your home in Italy with the same respect as you would your own home.
 All properties have been cleaned prior to your arrival.
 Please leave the house in the condition that you found it.
 Even though there are sometimes final cleaning charges, it is always the responsibility of the tenant to wash up any remaining dishes and take away the trash upon your departure.
+There is no private trash pick up in Italy and you will easily find public dumpsters and receptacles along the roads.
+Recycling is mandatory in Italy and you will see different roadside receptacles for paper (carta), plastic and glass (plastica e vetro) and rifiuti (waste).

 top of page